 - write stuff (I am compelled to write things)

-I applaud Radio World for it’s recent publication of articles that bring to light HD-Radio’s technical issues.
+I applaud Radio World for its recent publication of articles that bring to light HD-Radio’s technical issues.
 That is a welcome development and such things should continue.
 Technical writers need to be technically minded people, not someone that retypes press releases.
-When it comes to new technology, hard question need to be asked and answered, that is a reporter’s job after all.
+When it comes to new technology, the hard question need to be asked and answered, that is a reporter’s job after all.